judasgutenberg/Esp8266_RemoteControl/README.md

 ![alt text](maps.jpg?raw=true)

 There is also a Maps tab to display devices with device_log data containing varying GPS coordinates that can be plotted on a map.
 Any device with a can_move set to 1 can be viewed in Maps.
+The plotted map points are broken up according to the same start date and timespan picker used by the graphing tabs.

 ![alt text](weathergraph.jpg?raw=true)